remarkablemark/remarkablemark.github.io/_posts/2020/2020-06-20-require-default-codemod.md

 The implementation was pretty straightforward using the [AST explorer](https://astexplorer.net/):

-1. Find the `require` identifier and
+1. Find the `require` identifier
-2. Replace member expression with `default`.
+2. Filter out those with `default` property
+3. Replace with an expression that has the original value and the `default` property

 ## Code